MEÏA: Acting

+Supporting roles in the American independent films Who’s Afraid of Virginia Shorty anf Roko Moro (2023/2024) directed by Levon Manoukian, which have received recognition at several International independent film festivals.

 Teaching

-Santiago has worked in arts education, teaching music, arts, and Spanish in New York City public schools, as well as with organizations such as Bilingual Birdies and Afterschool Collective.
+Meïa Santiago has worked in arts education, teaching music, arts, and Spanish in New York City public schools, as well as with organizations such as Bilingual Birdies and Afterschool Collective.

 Awards

 Santiago's work has received recognition at music and film festivals, including: